CenturyLinkCloud/PublicKB/Servers/centurylink-cloud-guide-to-access-object-storage-as-a-filesystem-using-s3fs.md

 -   Identify a CentOS Linux platform that you would like to have s3fs installed

--   Understanding the functions of Object Storage (beyond the scope of this article), to learn more, please see this [KB](../Object Storage/introducing-object-storage.md)
+-   Understanding the functions of Object Storage (beyond the scope of this article), to learn more, please see this [knowledge article](../Object Storage/introducing-object-storage.md)

 -   Ability to install packages on the server